nsg-ethz/NetPowerBench/README.md

 ### devices

-For each DUI there needs to be a subdirectory in `devices/` with the device identifier as directory.
+For each DUT there needs to be a subdirectory in `devices/` with the device identifier as directory.
 That folder needs to contain the configuration files of that device.
 There are templates available.
 The processed data from the measurements and the parameter values of the power model will be stored there as well.

 For further details please refer to the documentation in [`devices/`](devices/README.md).